sardap/Capstone-2019-Data-Sharing/src/policy_token_gateway/README.txt

     - Software expects a PORT environment variable.
 If no PORT variable exists it will default to 8080
     - The dockerfile exposes port 8080

-Additional information:
-    - The database will be stored in storage/nedb.db

 Running in Docker:
     - Build with `$docker build -t name/app-name .`
     - For persistent storage mount a directory in the container with /usr/src/app/storage
         - eg `docker run -p 8080:8080 -v $(pwd)/storage:/usr/src/app/storage andrew/token-app` will mount ./storage into the container

+Broker keys:
+    - Becoming a broker isn't a technical process.
+For the prototype the accepted broker API keys are ["broker0", "broker1", "broker2"]

+Additional information:
+    - The database will be stored in storage/nedb.db
+    - Routes:
+        - Generate a new token:     /bcc_policy_token_gateway/newtoken/:brokerapikey
+        - Validate existing token:  /bcc_policy_token_gateway/checktoken/:token